Some qualitative properties of the solutions of the Magnetohydrodynamic equations for nonlinear bipolar fluids: Bounds for the fractal and Hausdorff dimensions of

 where we allow the limit in the above equation to take the value $+\infty$. \end{Def}

 Now we recall the definition of the Hausdorff dimension of $\A$.
-It is based on the approximation of the $d-$dimensional volume of $\A$ by a covering of finite number of balls $B(x_i,r_i)$ with radiie $r_i\le \delta.$ Let \begin{Def} The Hausdorff dimension of $\A$ is given by
+It is based on the approximation of the $d-$dimensional volume of $\A$ by a covering of finite number of balls $B(x_i,r_i)$ with radii $r_i\le \delta.$ Let \begin{Def}[See, for e.g., \cite{Robinson}] The Hausdorff dimension of $\A$ is given by